Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Empirical Evaluation

 \paragraph{NFCorpus~\cite{NFCorpus}} Given a medical article and two medical papers, determine which paper is cited directly by the article's bibliography.

 \paragraph{PubMed~\cite{pubmed}} Determine if a highly technical medical statement is true or false, across many different medical domains.

-To mitigate potential bias from LLMs being exposed to public datasets during pretraining, we additionally evaluated our strategies on four personal preference datasets.
-The task was to predict whether a given item belonged to a user's history.
-Even if the model had encountered these datasets during training, it would be unlikely to memorize preferences associated with individual user IDs.
+To complement these more knowledge-intensive tasks above, we also evaluated our strategies on four personal preference datasets, where models would have no prior knowledge or biases to rely on.
+In these tasks, the goal is to predict whether a given item belongs to a user's history.
+Even if the model had encountered these datasets during training, it would be unlikely to memorize preferences associated with individual user IDs, making these tasks a controlled testbed for assessing whether self-critique strategies can improve performance purely through learning from experience rather than simply leveraging preexisting knowledge.

-\paragraph{Steam Pref~\cite{SteamPref}} Video game playtime per user on the PC platform Steam.
-Sampled only games that were played for at least 5 hours. \paragraph{Book Pref~\cite{book_preference}} Book ratings per user.
-Actual ratings were not used - the task was formatted as predicting whether a user is more or less likely to read a given title. \paragraph{Anime Pref~\cite{AnimePref}} Anime ratings per user from the website MyAnimeList.
-Actual ratings were not used - the task was formatted as predicting whether a user is more or less likely to watch a given title. \paragraph{Movie Pref~\cite{MoviePref}} Movie ratings per user, based on the MovieLens dataset.
-Sampled only movies rated 3/5 or higher.
+The preference datasets were collected for four media types: \textbf{Steam Pref~\cite{SteamPref}} for video games, \textbf{Book Pref~\cite{book_preference}}, \textbf{Anime Pref~\cite{AnimePref}}, and \textbf{Movie Pref~\cite{MoviePref}}.
+For these datasets, we randomly selected ten users per dataset.
+For each user, 50 items were sampled from their history and paired with an item of equivalent popularity that was not present in their history, to prevent the model from simply guessing the more popular item for each pair.
+These were then formulated into 50 questions, split equally into train and test sets, of the format "Is user $user\_id$ more likely to prefer $item1$ or $item2$?"

-For the preference datasets, we randomly selected three users per dataset.
-For each user, 250 items were sampled from their history and 250 from outside it, prioritizing favorites when possible.
-Users were treated independently, with no memory shared across them.
 For all other datasets, 500 questions were randomly sampled and evenly split into training and testing sets.
-Additional dataset-specific preprocessing details are provided in the Appendix.
+Additional dataset-specific preprocessing details are provided in \Cref{app:data}.

 We separate these datasets into two distinct groups: fact-oriented datasets, which includes Multi-Condition Ranking, NFCorpus, and PubMed, and preference-based datasets, which include the other four.